Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to reverse a given number using while loop.

 # sum.cpp
-A program to find sum
+A program to find sum of two numbers.

 #
 A program to